 Elsinore Ontario is the southern-most point on the Bruce Peninsula.
 This small community is located about half-way between Owen Sound and the Lake Huron shoreline.

 The location of a town or village is often dependent upon proximity to a transportation route.
 In the mid-1850s the first settlers arrived in the area just west of Allenford.
 However, it was not until 1865 when the North Gravel Road, or Highway 21, as it known today, was built that the village of Elsinore was established.

 The name of the new community was bestowed upon it by Mr. Sweetman an inspector for the post office.
-It seems that about the time of the designation of the settlement as a village, members of the Royal family were visiting Elsinore in Denmark and the postal official wanted to acknowledge this visit.
+It seems that about the time of the designation of the settlement as a village, members of the British royal family were visiting Elsinore in Denmark and the postal official wanted to acknowledge this visit.

 Like most communities during the late 1800s, Elsinore had ambitions of growth and prosperity.
 Early census reports show that the community boasted two blacksmith shops, a school, three churches (two in Arran and one in Amabel), a hotel, a sawmill, two general stores and a dress shop.
 Further census information indicates various other businesses and vocations existing from time to time in the community.
 By 1889 the Elsinore’s population had grown to 80 and it was hoped that this growth would be continued.

 The Elsinore Presbyterian Church was the first place of worship to be located in the community.
 The first services were held at the school and on the farm of David Forsyth who was one of the first to settle in the area.
 Forsyth also donated the land for the school.
 The services were conducted by J. Fraser, a teacher, from Allenford.
 In 1873 Rev. McInnis was assigned the parish on a regular basis.

 In 1887 the Presbyterians built a church on a section of Elsinore located in Amabel.
 In 1882, using a donation from a Toronto benefactor, the Elsinore Methodist Church was built.
 The $800 brick building served its congregation until 1925 when it was sold and demolished.